 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Registered Apprenticeship Training Programs and the Eligible Training Providers List
+Subject: Registered Apprenticeship Training Programs and the Eligible Training Providers List—Update

 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with information and guidance on automatic eligibility for Registered Apprenticeship Programs to be included on the statewide Eligible Training Providers List (ETPL).
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated information and guidance on automatic eligibility for Registered Apprenticeship Programs (RAPs) to be included on the statewide Eligible Training Providers List (ETPL).

+RESCISSIONS:

+WD Letter 17-19

 BACKGROUND:

 RAPs use a business-driven, earn-and-learn strategy to prepare job seekers for employment while providing them with immediate employment opportunities that pay sustainable wages and offer advancement along a career path.

-RAPs are automatically eligible for the statewide ETPL because they undergo a rigorous application and vetting process by the Office of Apprenticeship within the US Department of Labor Employment and Training Administration (DOLETA).
+RAPs are automatically eligible for the statewide ETPL because they undergo a rigorous application and vetting process by the Office of Apprenticeship (OA) within the US Department of Labor Employment and Training Administration (DOLETA).

+Employers or associations operating in multiple states may register their apprenticeship programs with a set of National Program Standards used by each program wherever it operates.
+These National Program RAPs are generally registered by and serviced in DOLETA-OA, not in individual states.

 PROCEDURES: